popupbeans/python_practice/ml_homework6/readme.md

-Please save csv data file with ipynb file at the same place.
+Please save data file with ipynb file at the same place.